John Otway: 2010s and 2020s

 He delivers occasional (humorous) lectures on the theme, "Making Success Out of Failure", and the sequel to his autobiography, I Did It Otway (subtitled Rock and Roll's Greatest Failure) was published in May 2010.
 The book was designed by John Haxby who has also designed Otway's album sleeves over the past 15 years.

 At Christmas 2014, Otway attempted to crack the Christmas market with the EP A John Otway Christma5, the lead track "OK Father Christmas" basing a new lyric on top of the earlier single "DK 50/80".

 During 2016, Otway set up an online Kickstarter campaign for 'A New Album of Otway Songs'.
 The campaign was successful, raising £38,916 from a total of 838 individual backers.
 The resulting album and DVD, Montserrat, was recorded at Olveston House, Montserrat, in September 2016 and released in March 2017, to those who had supported the Kickstarter campaign, followed by general release on 1 May 2017.

 Following the COVID-19 pandemic, Otway started a series of Facebook live concerts on 28 March 2020.
 These receive around 10 thousand views per stream.
 He performed nine such between March and May 2020.

 On 2 April 2022, Otway played his 5,000th career gig, which, as a milestone event, was held at the O2 Shepherd's Bush Empire.
 This featured performances of many of his popular songs from his career, with a first set played with long time musical partner Wild Willy Barrett and a second set with the Otway Big Band.

-In September 2022, Otway received a Honorary PhD in Music presented by Oxford Brookes University.
+In September 2022, Otway received an Honorary PhD in Music presented by Oxford Brookes University.